dwallet-labs/dwallet-network/docs/docs/developers-guide/getting-started/your-first-dwallet.md

 # Your First dWallet

-Before you can create your first dApp, you must have [dWallet installed](install-dwallet.mdx) and that you have [DWLT gas supply](./get-tokens).
+Before you can create your first dWallet, you must have [dWallet installed](install-dwallet.mdx) and that you have [DWLT gas supply](./get-tokens).

 ## Using the dWallet Client CLI
 ### Create a dWallet